Permanentfrost/HomeLab/README.md

 # Example: root:your_login@your.domain:mailhub.your.domain[:port]
 # where [:port] is an optional port number that defaults to 25.
 root:username@gmail.com:smtp.gmail.com:587
-locauser:username@gmail.com:smtp.gmail.com:587
+localuser:username@gmail.com:smtp.gmail.com:587
 www-data:username@gmail.com:smtp.gmail.com:587
 ```

 > [!TIP]
 > If possible always segregate!
 Set up a Relay address so that your MAIN address is not visible to any intercepting/malicious traffic.
-Example setup : Rasbperry Mail -> Relay Mail -> MAIN Address.
+Example setup : Rasbperry Mail -> Relay Mail (ie. SimpleLogin) -> MAIN Address.

-Keeping this in mind to test your config simply send a mail via `mail -s "Subject" RECIPIENT` followed by the Body of the Message and then press `ctrl + D`to send.
+Testing: To test your configuration setup, simply send a mail via `mail -s "Subject" RECIPIENT` followed by the Body of the Message, then press `ctrl + D`to send.

-Of course this now makes sense in a `cron-job` that runs daily/weekly.
+Of course this makes a lot more sense in a `cron-job` context that runs daily/weekly/monthly.

 **Examples**